Buick Enclave: China (2020)

 The Chinese Enclave features GM's Electronic Precision Shift technology, and is equipped exclusively with a turbocharged 2.0L LSY engine that makes 233 hp, mated to the new GM nine-speed automatic transmission.

+Enclave was removed from the Buick China website in December 2025.

 Third generation (2025)

-General Motors unveiled the third generation Enclave on April 9, 2024, it will be available in three trim levels: Preferred, Sport Touring and Avenir.
+General Motors unveiled the third generation Enclave on April 9, 2024.
+It is available in three trim levels: Preferred, Sport Touring and Avenir.

 The exterior styling of the Enclave was inspired by the Buick Wildcat EV concept car.
 The Enclave features signature winged LED DRLs, checkmark-style LED headlights and cross-car full width LED taillights.
 There is a walk-up lighting animation feature on the Avenir trim.

 The interior has a floating center console with an ultra-wide 30-inch display for both the instrument cluster and touchscreen infotainment system - the largest screen in its class.

 All Enclave trim levels are powered by a turbocharged 2.5L inline-four gasoline engine producing 328 hp and 326 lbft of torque paired to a 8-speed automatic transmission.